-Weekly Homework (20%)
+Weekly Homework (15%)

 You are required to complete the Launchpad homework in time every week.
 There is no making up for missed homework.
 I strongly recommend not leaving them until the last minute.
-The lowest score of your homework will be dropped and not count towards your final grade.

-Exams (20% each for Midterm, and 40% for Final)
+Exams (30% for Midterm, and 35% for Final)

-There will be two midterm exams and one final exam.
+There will be one midterm exam and one final exam.
 Exams are closed book/notes.
 They are not cumulative.
 You will need a calculator for some of the questions on your quizzes/tests.
 Please bring a simple 4-function or a scientific calculator to all your quizzes and exams.
 Graphing calculators are not allowed in any of the exams in this course.
 In general, no makeup exams for any missed exam.
-Makeups will only be given with a doctor's note/ other documentation.
+Makeups will only be given with a doctor's note or other official documentation.